 2. Audacity

 If you’re into audio editing, you’ve probably come across Audacity before.
 There’s a reason it makes every ‘best of’ list around!
 It’s completely free and open-source software and comes with a bunch of advanced features.
-If you’re looking to get into audio editing, and don’t mind installing a free programme, this one is a winner.
+If you’re looking to get into audio editing, and don’t mind installing a free program, this one is a winner.
 It’s maybe not the most intuitive of interfaces and can seem a bit intimidating, but there is a load of tutorials out there.
 Features include bass, treble, noise removal, distortion and loads more.
+Audacity is also one of the best audio recording tools for Mac.

 3. Adobe Audition CC